Victoria Redel

 Victoria Redel (born 1959) is an American poet and fiction writer who lives in New York City.
-She is the author of five books of fiction: Before Everything, Make Me Do Things, The Border of Truth, Loverboy and Where the Road Bottoms Out and four books of poetry: Paradise, Woman Without Umbrella, Swoon and Already the World.
+She is the author of six books of fiction: Before Everything, Make Me Do Things, The Border of Truth, Loverboy, Where the Road Bottoms Out, and I Am You, and four books of poetry: Paradise, Woman Without Umbrella, Swoon and Already the World.
 She has taught at Columbia University, Vermont College and is currently on the faculty of Sarah Lawrence College.
 She has two sons.

 Awards and honors

 Redel has received awards in fiction and poetry including fellowships from the Guggenheim Foundation, the National Endowment for the Arts, the Fine Arts Work Center.
 She won the Tom and Stan Wick Poetry award for Already the World and the S. Mariela Gable Award for Loverboy.
 Swoon was a finalist for the James Laughlin Award.

 Her novel Loverboy was a Los Angeles Best Book.
-The novel was adapted for a feature-length film (Loverboy, 2006) directed by Kevin Bacon and starring Kyra Sedgwick.
+The novel was adapted into a feature-length film of the same name directed by Kevin Bacon and starring Kyra Sedgwick.
 Other actors in the film include Oliver Platt, Marisa Tomei, Matt Dillon, and Sandra Bullock.